 The Bb trumpet plays a role in many different styles of music, including Jazz, blues, rock, and pop music.

 2. The C Trumpet

-The C trumpet is very similar to the Bb trumpet, since there is only a half step in the difference between their tuning.
+The C trumpet is very similar to the Bb trumpet since there is only a half step in the difference between their tuning.
 In fact, many may mistake them for each other.
-Though if you hear them played together you would be able to tell the difference.
+However, if you hear them play together, you will be able to tell the difference.

-Generally, the C trumpet produces a sound that’s more suited to orchestral music.
+Generally, the C trumpet produces a sound more suited to orchestral music.

 One key difference is that the C trumpet has a shorter tube.
 This is why it produces a better sound pitch.